Prescription Drug Addiction Rehab

 Drugs like Percocet, OxyContin, Valium, Adderall, and Xanex have been over-prescribed and thus the abuse of these drugs has risen, along with overdose rates.
 These drugs are legally prescribed to treat things like chronic pain, ADHD, and severe anxiety and can be an asset to some who suffer from these ailments.
 However, misuse can create short-lived feelings of “euphoria” and lead to tolerance.
 Once tolerance is reached, the user requires larger doses to achieve the same effect.
 They are now in the cycle of addiction.

 Because these drugs don’t have the same stigma attached to them as street drugs like heroin or meth, the tendency to deny there is a problem is greater in prescription drug abusers.
-It starts with taking a little more than you’re prescribed, then a lot more, and ends with “doctor shopping”, substituting street drugs, and sometimes overdose.
+It often begins with taking a little more than prescribed, then escalating to much higher doses, and can lead to “doctor shopping,” substituting street drugs, or even overdose.
+Understanding the risks associated with misuse is crucial, especially with medications like Valium.
+For more information on the effects and duration of this drug, explore How Long Does Valium Last to gain a deeper understanding of its impact and the importance of seeking help.

 Prescription Drug Addiction